bestia-dev/password_security_recovery/README.md

 ## Passwords

 Passwords are easy.
 Everybody understands passwords.
-But many don't understand that password don't live alone.
+But many don't understand that passwords don't live alone.
 Passwords are always tightly coupled with a username and a "service".
 A very simple analogy is that:

 - the "service" is like a house